-It will take you four years to earn a bachelor’s degree in finance if you enrol in the traditional on-campus program.
-However, if you decide to enrol in an online finance degree program, you may be able to complete your studies faster.
+It will take you four years to earn a bachelor’s degree in finance if you enroll in the traditional on-campus program.
+However, if you decide to enroll in an online finance degree program, you may be able to complete your studies faster.
 Some schools offer accelerated programs that allow students to complete their degrees in as little as 18 months.
 You can also transfer general education credits from prior college degrees to further condense the program.

-How Much Does a Finance Degree Degree Cost?
+How Much Does a Finance Degree Cost?

 For most in-state students, an online bachelor’s degree in finance will cost between $15,000 to $40,000.
 Out-of-state students can expect to pay slightly more in general.
 The total cost for the program will also depend on the school you choose to attend and the number of credits you need to complete the degree.